stuart-knock/myth2kodi/doc/CONFIGURE.md

 you **must** make sure that the `m2kdir` parameter is configured correctly directly in the script, as this is used to find the `myth2kodi.conf` file.
 The default value of a `.myth2kodi` directory in the callers home directory should work fine as long as you don't intend to make significant modifications of other defaults.
+**If you installed using the `install.sh` script then this will have been done for you.**

 It is essential that the following parameters are set correctly, as they are specific to your setup: